Part of Thames Water restructure plan ‘holds company to ransom’, High Court told

 Mr Justice Trower ruled the “A plan” could be put to creditors at seven meetings last month, which if approved could be rubber-stamped at a final hearing, known as a sanctioning hearing, due to be held across four days in early February.

-A Thames Water spokesperson previously said the company’s board remains “focused on turning round the business” and that it has a “robust plan that we are confident delivers on this objective”.
+A Thames Water spokesman previously said the company’s board remains “focused on turning round the business” and that it has a “robust plan that we are confident delivers on this objective”.